It is still very wintery on Engineer Pass, June 15, 2015! Check county websites (links below) for mountain pass

 Current Conditions - Spring 2015

 Please refrain from driving on roads during wet conditions.
-Fall saturation allows travel routes to be damaged by rutting, erosion and surface material displacement.
+Saturation allows travel routes to be damaged by rutting, erosion and surface material displacement.

 Please check county road conditions for specific areas and the closures.
 Please refer to the MVUM maps (seasonal designation table) for roads closed to motorized travel.
 These closures are to protect wildlife on their designated winter range.
 Generally these closures begin either December 1, 2014 or January 1, 2015 and will remain in effect until April 15, 2015 or later.

 Uncompahgre Plateau (Plateau and Mountain Division)

 Gunnison - Gunnison District: There are seasonal closures for Sage-grouse and big game protection in the following areas:

 Seasonal motorized closures are in place to provide Big Game calving opportunities and fall wildlife security (these areas are only closed to motorized users, they are open to foot/horse travel).